 One day, I decided to start up a site providing free Warcraft Map information and downloads.
 While trying to decide whether to use static html pages (like the eyeglass review site), or go to something new, I came across “Joomla” while browsing through the Fantastico scripts offered through asmallorange.
 After reading up on Joomla, I thought I’d give it a go, and it installed quickly and easily through Fantastico, automatically setting up the MySQL database in the process.

 Over the next while, new ideas started coming to me for other websites.
-The only cost of course were the domain names, since with asmallorange’s “Unlimited Parked and Addon Domains”, I could simply point whatever domains I registered to my space at asmallorange.
+The only cost of course was the domain names, since with asmallorange’s “Unlimited Parked and Addon Domains”, I could simply point whatever domains I registered to my space at asmallorange.
 I ended up with a total of 2 regular websites, 1 subdomain forum, 1 Joomla site, and 2 link directory websites.
 As you might guess, 75mb is a bit low, and I ended up upgrading to the $5/month plan, which happened quickly and painlessly.

 Another option offered by asmallorange.com is “reselling access” for an additional $5/month, which I have also added to my plan.
-With reselling access, you can create other cpanel accounts using your existing web space and monthly transfer allowance.
-You can sell these other cpanel accounts, give them to friends, or use them for your own sites rather than creating add-on domains.
+With reselling access, you can create other cPanel accounts using your existing web space and monthly transfer allowance.
+You can sell these other cPanel accounts, give them to friends, or use them for your own sites rather than creating add-on domains.
 With my own reselling access, I plan to create an account for my father so he can transfer his small business site.
 A brother of mine also has a band that is looking to set up their own website in the near future, and I will likely do the same for them.

 When looking for a host, I have found that you must look far beyond the “$x.xx/month for x MB space and x GB transfer”.
 You have to see what else is included with the plan, and if you require any options, how much cost those are going to add.
 For myself, asmallorange gives me a lot for the money.
 Their email support has been very good, they don’t charge a heck of a lot, and they don’t give you a bunch of artificial limits.